MITgcm/MITgcm/doc/phys_pkgs/shelfice.rst

 ^^^^^^

 The shelfice package and experiments demonstrating its strengths and weaknesses are also described in Losch (2008) :cite:`losch:08`.
-However, note that unfortunately the description of the thermodynamics in the appendix of Losch (2008) is wrong.
+Unfortunately however, the description of the thermodynamics in the appendix of Losch (2008) is wrong.

 .. _shelfice_subroutines: